Skip to main content

 Internally, the university tracks and analyzes the results of these efforts using business intelligence dashboards created in Power BI.
 This enables them to answer questions for instructional designers such as how students are progressing in their courses and which assignments students find most challenging, as well as questions regarding retention rates and demographics.
 The feedback from students, faculty, and these tools are all taken into consideration in the next evolution of the cycle.

-Increasing Student Engagement and Education Access Using VR
+Using Virtual Reality in Education to Increase Student Engagement and Education Access

 The University of Maryland shared their pilot program for offering courses in VR within the Metaverse.
 The success of this pilot was measured by quantifying student engagement and providing education access to underserved communities.
 Most notably, they developed a VR experience of a crime scene for one of their criminology classes, but also found ways to enhance over a dozen liberal arts classes, including battle reenactments for history classes, cadavers for medical training, and appropriate story-telling settings for literature courses.